muhammadhassan-zia/Electronic-voting-machine-esp8266/README.md

 - Embedded system learning projects

 ## Code
-The ESP8266 program for vote counting and display is included in the `code/` folder.
+The ESP8266 program for vote counting and display is included in the `Electronic voting machine.ino` folder.

 ## Output
 The system successfully registers votes, provides instant feedback, and displays real-time voting results on the LCD.